 NDTV discovered that this trend, where two judges or a group of judges have children practising in each other's courts, is widespread.
 While not everyone takes advantage of what has been described as a mutual cooperative society, many of them do.
-This problem first surfaced in 2003, when the Bar Council of India demanded the transfer of all judges whose relatives practised in the same courts.
+This problem first surfaced in 2003, when the Bar Council of

 A year later, BK Roy, then Chief Justice of the Punjab and Haryana High Court, issued an administrative order barring a group of 10-12 judges from hearing any case pleaded by each other's relatives.

 He quoted eminent jurist HM Seervai: "Experience shows that an impression is created in the public, however unjustified it may be, that it would be advantageous to engage a judge's son as an advocate."

 "It was generally believed that A, B, C and D (all judges) constituted a mutual co-operative society, in the sense was believed that each of the four judges (A, B, C and D) would protect the sons of the three other judges."

 The order sparked off a protest by judges in